 The AR Concierge

 In the future, when people arrive at a hotel, rather than asking at the front desk for information, everything they need to know might be from an AR concierge.
 After putting on a headset, holiday-makers will be able to explore the hotel and its facilities, as well as the local town.
-They will also be able to ask for recommendations, and book meals, trips, and services.
+They will also be able to ask for recommendations and book meals, trips, and services.

 On top of the cost of the room, hotels make money on meals, paid services, and organized excursions.
 They might also earn commissions from partnerships with local businesses, such as restaurants or taxi firms, and other large firms, like insurers and car rental companies.
-Each of these companies may pay to have ads featured in the recommendations made by the AR concierge, and also pay a premium to have more prominent or frequent placements.
-It’s a win-win-win with benefits for the hotel, for business advertising on the platform, and for travelers who need information and trusted recommendations.
+Each of these companies may pay to have ads featured in the recommendations made by the AR concierge and also pay a premium to have more prominent or frequent placements.
+It’s a win-win-win with benefits for the hotel, the business advertising on the platform, and for travelers who need information and trusted recommendations.

 High-Speed Travel

 If hyperloops do make it out of the theoretical phase and actually get built, they could have a huge impact on domestic travel.
-In France, for example, it is around an 8-hour drive from Paris to Marseille on the Cote D’Azur, or 4-hours train ride.
+In France, for example, it is around an 8-hour drive from Paris to Marseille on the Cote D’Azur, or a 4-hour train ride.
 If that 770 km trip changes into a 40-minute hyperloop ride, per a recent proposal, then domestic holidays become much more appealing.
 This will be reflected in offers from OTAs and hotels.

-Solo Travel and Workations
+Solo travel and workations

 One existing trend is the rise in people seeing the world alone.
 25% of American millennials plan to travel alone each year, and that number is not dependent on the pandemic, as solo trips had increased by 42% prior to 2020.